 Public Education

-Any information provided by the Grantee Institution and the Principal Investigator during the grant application process that is explicitly marked non-confidential shall be considered the property of BrightFocus and shall be used by BrightFocus for purposes of public education or marketing without further consultation with the Principal Investigator or Grantee Institution as provided for by the “BrightFocus Release of Grant Information” agreement.
+Any information provided by Grantee Institution or the Principal Investigator during the grant application process that is explicitly marked non-confidential shall be considered the property of BrightFocus and shall be used by BrightFocus for purposes of public education or marketing without further consultation with the Principal Investigator or Grantee Institution as provided for by the “BrightFocus Release of Grant Information” agreement.

 All publications resulting from research sponsored by BrightFocus Grants shall give the following or similar credit: Acknowledgement is made to the donors of the XXX, a program of the BrightFocus Foundation, for support of this research.
 XXX is understood to represent the program through which the grant is made (i.e., ADR, MDR, or NGR).